What Do Air Quality Sensors Measure?

 Air Quality Is a Safety Issue

-Air quality sensors are always on and always monitoring, one of the best defenses you have against pollutants and contaminants.
+Air quality sensors are always on and always monitoring, which is one of the best defenses you have against pollutants and contaminants.

 Newer, low-cost sensors have revolutionized the air quality measurement and improvement industry by making it possible to do air quality monitoring on an extremely local, even personal, level.
 That means addressing the gases and other pollutants in your home.